lewiryan/Cisco_CML/BGP/What_is_BGP/what_is_bgp.md

 - Verify that BGP is **Established**
 - Which routers are using iBGP and which ones are using eBGP?
-- Why don't we have any routes in our routing table besides directly connected routes if BGP is Established?
+- Why don't we have any routes in our routing table besides directly connected routes if BGP is established?

 ### Helpful Commands: